On a generalization of the topological Brauer group: Introduction

-{ \bf Acknowledgments.\;} The author is deeply appreciated to Professor Doctor Thomas Schick for hospitality and very illuminating discussions on a number of related topics.
-The author would also like to express his deep gratitude to Professors V.M.
-Manuilov, A.S.
-Mishchenko and E.V.
-Troitsky for long-time support and numerous very helpful discussions.
+{ \bf Acknowledgments.\;} The author is deeply grateful to Professor Doctor Thomas Schick for hospitality and very illuminating discussions on a number of related topics.
+The author would also like to express deep gratitude to Professors V.~M.~Manuilov, A.~S.~Mishchenko, and E.~V.~Troitsky for long-time support and numerous very helpful discussions.
+Several proofs presented here were refined during discussions with Michael Dusman, to whom the author also expresses sincere gratitude.